drewdearing/perlin/README.md

 ### Camera Movement + Animation
 <a href="#camera"><img src="/assets/gifs/animationcamera.gif"/></a>

-For camera rotation, we use the GPU in order to parallelize the process.
+For camera rotation, we use the GLSL on the GPU to parallelize the process of rotating the model and avoid updating bone information on the CPU.

 Additionally, we made it so that as the character moves, she will animate movement in her legs.

 <a id="characterswapping"></a>